 6 great Christmas activities to book now including Dublin Zoo’s Wild Lights

-It may only be September, but the festive season is just around the corner and things are quickly booking up.
-So, beat the inevitable holiday rush and plan your Christmas activities now.
+It’s officially November, which means the festive season is just around the corner and things are quickly booking up.
+Beat the inevitable holiday rush and plan your Christmas activities now.

 Wild Lights at Dublin Zoo

 One of the capital’s most beloved annual traditions, Wild Lights will make a highly anticipated return to Dublin Zoo this winter.
 Set to return in all its dazzling glory, this year’s theme is Around the World.